Mini-Split Wiring Guide

 What You Should Know About Mini-Split Wiring

-Although they are easier to install than central air conditioning, they are not “plug ‘n play” like window units.
-Mini split systems require a dedicated electrical line into the building’s electrical panel.
+Although they are easier to install than central air conditioning systems, mini splits are not "plug 'n play" like window units or space heaters.
+You definitely will need a professional installer because mini splits require a dedicated electrical line to run into the building's electrical panel.

-Here’s what you should know about mini split wiring in order to ensure a worry-free system for years to come:
+Here's what you should know about mini split electrical requirements in order to ensure a worry-free system for years to come.

 Depending on the size and model, mini splits have specific power requirements.
 Some small 9k - 12k BTU systems may require a 110-volt service, but most will require 220 volts or more.
 Since these systems need to be hardwired into the electrical service panel, be sure the breaker panel is properly sized and can handle the additional voltage.